jessica-taylor/gigascaling/README.md

 The main algorithm we are considering for long-term scalability is [Erasure Coded Sharding](./ErasureCodedSharding.pdf) (2022), which uses a combination of recursive zk-SNARKs, Reed Solomon codes, and signatures by a supermajority of verifiers to ensure validity and data availability even in the face of bribery.

 We are additionally developing [Multi-chain communication with proof of authority](./MultiChainAuthority.pdf) (2022), a system that allows for users of different blockchains (with their own currencies) to send messages between the different chains, enabling cross-chain applications, and achieving scalability through the multitude of mostly-independent blockchains.
+The technical design we are using has many similarities with [Cosmos](cosmos.network), and some differences.

 A previous algorithm is the [Inductive Consensus Tree Protocol](http://ictp.io) (2018), a method that uses signatures of a supermajority of a random set of verifiers for ensuring validity, and constructs a new Merkle Patricia tree of account states in each new block.

-We are additionally researching [multichain](/multichain) systems that allow for users of different blockchains (with their own currencies) to send messages between the different chains, enabling cross-chain applications, and achieving scalability through the multitude of mostly-independent blockchains.
-The technical design we are using has many similarities with [Cosmos](cosmos.network), and some differences.

 # Contact